jplopezll/OpenTX_FrSkySPort_passthrough_master/README.md

 FrSky passthrough protocol to show telemetry data on a Taranis X9D+.
 It requires OpenTX 2.2.
 Use the script "spptel.lua".

 This version is fully functional, some functionalities (orientation and distances from home) to be verified on the field.
-Testers are wellcome!
+Testers are welcome!
 Do not hesitate to contact me in case of any doubt.

 Most of the data on the display is self explanatory, as you will see in the screenshot taken from OpenTX Companion simulator.
-The picture is just to show some data, it is not real.
+The picture shows icons and info that could show depending on data received.

 ![alt text](https://github.com/jplopezll/OpenTX_FrSkySPort_passthrough_0.0.1-dev/blob/master/images/layoutv002.png "Telemetry screen layout.")